-I began to notice and hear grownup crows in the jacaranda from time to time that first day but I didn’t know if any of them were parents.
+I began to notice and hear grownup crows in the jacaranda from time to time that first day but I didn’t know if they were parents.
+There were more than two.
 They sat higher in the tree or in the neighbour’s jacaranda, watching.
-The baby crow was not trained in stealth.
-It would sit on its branch outside my office window squawking, and that squawk, if not its flying skills, grew more effective in those editing days that followed.
-It got fed, a lot.
+The baby crow would sit on its branch outside my office window squawking, and that squawk, if not its flying skills, grew more effective in those editing days that followed.
+The baby crow got fed, frequently.

 The baby crow tried its hopeless best to dodge the minors, almost falling from its perch, the minors becoming major.
 I was at the window, helpless to intervene.
 I knew it would not be long before the minors added their vicious pecks to their scary snapping and the baby crow would be killed.
 All I could do was watch and wait for nature to do it terrible work.
 Those bird people were dangerously wrong, I decided, and now, I could not render aid.
 All I had was a manuscript and a pen, not mightier at all.